jebefor/trump_says/README.md

 While for organizations the amount of mentions to the respective entities are much more balanced (see [here](https://plotly.com/~jebefor/9/) the interactive plot), we observed that for person Joe Biden (24.4%), Donald Trump (13.6%), Hillary Clinton (7%) and Mike Pence (6.52%) make up more than half the mentions to person names (plot [here](https://plotly.com/~jebefor/1/)).
 Even more, America (33.1%) and China (14.1%) alone make up almost 50% the mentions of geopolitical entities (plot [here](https://plotly.com/~jebefor/7/)).

 A good illustrator of these results are the collected wordclouds on the types of words that usually accompany these entities (i.e., nouns, verbs and adjectives).
-Not only these clearly show a focus on certain entities over others that we can expect from the political context, but also show the different treatment depending on the gender in both frequency (lower) and types of accompanying words (mentions to attractiveness, both in the case of women).
+Not only these clearly show a focus on certain entities over others that we can expect from the political context, but also show a different treatment depending on the gender in both frequency (lower) and types of accompanying words (mentions to attractiveness, both in the case of women).

 - Examples: